 Gamcheon Cultural Village is one of the most unique things to do in Busan.
-Here, located high in the hills above the city, the various houses, coffee shops, and stores are painted in delicate pastel shades and seemingly stacked up on top of each other like lego.
+Here, located high in the hills above the city, the various houses, coffee shops, and stores are painted in delicate pastel shades.
+Murals decorate virtually every wall and facade, and the houses here appear to be stacked up on top of each other like lego.

-Gamcheon is one of South Korea’s “moon villages” or mural villages.
+Many of the local cafes and restaurants in the Gamcheon area boast unique and eccentric themes.
+This disrict is one of South Korea’s “moon villages” or mural villages.
 In other words, this is a district that was once very run down and essentially a slum.

-Tired of the drab, disintegrating appearance of their neighborhood, the locals whipped out their paintbrushes and transformed the town into the rainbow coloured site that is so popular with tourists today.
+Gamcheon residents became tired of the drab, disintegrating appearance of their area.
+So, whipped out their paintbrushes and transformed the town into the photogenic spot that is so popular with tourists today.

-For 2000 KRW ($2), visitors can obtain a Gamcheon map which doubles as a scavenger hunt.
+You can obtain a Gamcheon map for 2000 KRW ($2).
+This doubles as a scavenger hunt.
 As you traverse around the town, you can collect cute postcards and stamps to ‘cross off’ seeing the most notable pieces of artwork.